seth2k2/multi-agent-fire-extinguish-drone-system/README.md

   manually via the GUI).
 To use CrewAI features, install the rest and ensure your LLM access is configured.

-## Extending / development ideas
-- Add a GUI-based operator console to send instructions (instead of terminal chat).
-- Add better drone path planning around fire/ash obstacles.
-- Improve LLM prompt and task boundaries for more robust instruction parsing.

-## License
-This repository does not include an explicit license file.
-Add one if you intend to share or release the code publicly.

----
-If you'd like, I can also add a small example `.env.example`, or produce a minimal `requirements-min.txt` containing only the packages needed to run the graphical simulation without LLM features.
 # multi-agent-fire-extinguish-drone-system